vinijmoura/Azure-DevOps/README.md

 # Azure DevOps
-Code Samples (applications, scripts, demos, etc.) to apply on Azure DevOps and GitHub
+Code Samples (applications, scripts, PowerBI reports, demos, etc.) to apply on Azure DevOps and GitHub

 ## List of blog posts on Medium
    * Azure Repos